wirewright/wirewright/pdoc.md

 appearing fixed-width numeric types.
 The previous 8-bit number pattern is the expanded form of `(%number u8)`.
 There is also `(%number u16)`, u32, u64, and u128 for unsigned; and similarly `(%number i8)`, i16, i32, i64, and i128 for signed fixed-width types.
-If for some reason you only want to match the positive or negative ranges of the signed types, you can prepend as sign `+` or `-` to the type: `(%number -i8)` will only match the negative end and `(%number +i8)` will match the positive end **and zero** of the range for the signed type `i8`.
+If for some reason you only want to match the positive or negative ranges of the signed types, you can prepend a sign `+` or `-` to the type: `(%number -i8)` will only match the negative end and `(%number +i8)` will match the positive end **and zero** of the range for the signed type `i8`.
 Similarly for i16, i32, and so on: